Improving air quality and Health risk forecasts by data-driven modelling of traffic and atmospheric environment

 Watch the recorded presentation at Digitalize in Stockholm 2022 event:

-Professor, Department of Environmental Science at Stockholm University, PI of Research project iHorse - improving air quality and Health risk forecasts by data-driven modelling of traffic and atmospheric environment, Digital Futures Faculty+46 76 122 89 31
+Former Professor, Department of Environmental Science at Stockholm University, Former PI of project iHorse - improving air quality and Health risk forecasts by data-driven modelling of traffic and atmospheric environment, Former Digital Futures Faculty+46 76 122 89 31